 Toxic metals studies add to frustrations surrounding Swiss-owned mine in Peru

 Health concerns over toxic metals in remote communities near a mining complex in the Peruvian Andes are gaining ground after the publication of several reports.
-Glencore which owns the mine, points at natural mineralisation of the environment.This content was published on July 12, 2021 - 09:00
+Glencore, which owns the mine, points at natural mineralisation of the environment.This content was published on July 12, 2021 - 17:24

 Over 1,000 kilometres from Peru’s capital, and half a world away from Glencore’s headquarters in Zug, Switzerland, the residents of one of the Andean country’s poorest regions, living near a huge mining complex it owns, are still reeling from the effects of the Covid-19 pandemic.